Department of Atmospheric Sciences

 Why Study Atmospheric Sciences at UNC Asheville?

-Earn a Bachelor of Science in Atmospheric Sciences from the University of North Carolina Asheville and prepare for careers in weather forecasting, climate science, environmental analysis, emergency management, and related fields.
-Students can complement the major with coursework or minors in areas such as Environmental Science, Physics, Mathematics, or Computer Science, or enroll in individual courses as non-degree seeking students to advance their professional skills.
-With hands-on forecasting labs, real-time data analysis, field experiences, and faculty-mentored research, UNC Asheville’s Atmospheric Sciences program provides a strong scientific and liberal arts foundation for graduate study or direct entry into the workforce.
+Earn a Bachelor of Science in Atmospheric Sciences from the University of North Carolina Asheville and prepare for careers in meteorology, climatology, and related fields.
+Students can complement the major with coursework or minors in areas such as Mathematics, Data Science, Environmental Science, Physics, or Computer Science, or enroll in individual courses as non-degree seeking students to advance their professional skills.
+With hands-on laboratory facilities, real-time data analysis, field experiences, and faculty-mentored research, UNC Asheville’s Atmospheric Sciences program provides a strong scientific and liberal arts foundation for graduate study or direct entry into the workforce.

 Atmospheric Sciences Department Programs